-If you have a visual, hearing, physical or other impairment that might interfere with your ability to take the test in the standard manner, you should apply for testing conditions for candidates with specific additional needs online via your candidate account as soon as possible after registration.
+If you have a visual, hearing, physical or other impairment that might interfere with your ability to take the test in the standard manner, you should apply for reasonable adjustments online via your candidate account as soon as possible after registration.

-All such requests must be submitted no later than 4 January 2017 and must be accompanied by an explanatory letter from a registered health practitioner.
+All such requests must be submitted no later than the deadline and must be accompanied by an explanatory letter from a registered health practitioner.
 This letter must be no more than one year old.
 The documentation from your practitioner must give clear information on your condition and the kind of support needed.

 Candidates with dyslexia or other specific learning difficulties should submit a copy of an appropriate educational psychologist’s report (no more than 3 years old) for consideration.
 If your report is more than 3 years old, it may still be accepted as long as it is accompanied by a recent letter from a psychologist stating that the information in the report is still valid.

-Applications will be processed after the deadline of 4 January 2017 and candidates will be notified of the outcome soon after.
+Applications will be processed after the deadline and candidates will be notified of the outcome soon after.
+For conditions that occurred after the application deadline, please contact the HPAT-Ulster Office for advice.

 Note: There is no possibility of special consideration being given to test results.
 In no circumstances will scores be adjusted to account for any perceived disadvantage.